mike-weiner/kenyonwx/README.md

 Start the KenyonWX web app by running:

-    npm run start
+    npm run dev

 Visit **localhost:<desired_webserver_port>/** to view the weather information pulled from your weather station.

 ## Modifying What Weather Data is Displayed
-You can easily change what weather data is pulled from your WeatherLink weather station by modifying `parseWeatherLinkAPIResponse(data)` within `weather-link-utils.js`.
+You can easily change what weather data is pulled from your WeatherLink weather station by modifying `parseWeatherLinkAPIResponse(data)` within `/src/utils/weather-link.js`.

-You will then also need to update the `views/index.html` view with the updated data that you are pulling from the WeatherLink API response.
+You will then also need to update the `/src/pages/index.js` view with the updated data that you are pulling from the WeatherLink API response.

 Information about what type of weather data is available within the WeatherLink API from different weather stations and sensors can be found here: [https://weatherlink.github.io/v2-api/interactive-sensor-catalog](https://weatherlink.github.io/v2-api/interactive-sensor-catalog).